Staal, Zuccarello lead Wild past Red Wings 4-2

 It was the 15th time in 51 games the Red Wings held a lead after the first period.

-The advantage didn’t last long.
-Minnesota pressed to open the second and tied it 1:12 into the period as Zuccarello followed his own shot and batted the rebound out of the air past Howard.
+”It was kind of a little bit of fool’s gold in the first – some guys were going, some guys just weren’t ready to go,” Blashill said. ”It catches up to you as the game goes along and it caught up to us.
+Then we played stupid.”

-Zucker scored on a breakaway a minute later to take the lead and Staal, who was honored before the game for scoring his 1,00th point earlier this season, finished the scoring with his 17th.
+Zuccarello and Zucker scored in the first 2:19 of the second to give the Wild the lead and Staal, who was honored before the game for scoring his 1,000th point earlier this season, scored later in the period.

 UP NEXT